MicroFocus/swagger-ui/README.md

-# Micro Focus Swagger UI
+# Micro Focus Swagger UIx

 This project is a Micro Focus branded version of the [Swagger UI](https://github.com/swagger-api/swagger-ui).